 5. Eat your Way Through the Napa Valley

 Second only to being a wine destination, the Napa Valley is a world-class foodie destination.
-Eight restaurants earned stars in the 2013 Michelin guide, and there are dozens of wonderful restaurants and eateries not mentioned in the guide.
+Seven restaurants earned stars in the 2014 Michelin guide, and there are dozens of wonderful restaurants and eateries not mentioned in the guide.
 If you are on a tight budget and still want to eat well in Napa, try stocking up on some gourmet goodies at the Oxbow Market or Dean & DeLuca and have yourself an upscale picnic at one of the public parks.
-In addition to vineyards, the Napa Valley is also home to several olive oil producers, and some are open to the public for tastings, such as Round Pound, St. Helena Olive Oil Co., and Long Meadow Ranch.
+In addition to vineyards, the Napa Valley is also home to several olive oil producers, and some are open to the public for tastings, such as Round Pond, St. Helena Olive Oil Co., and Long Meadow Ranch.

 6. Learn About the History & Cultural Heritage of the Napa Valley